spencer-shadley/completed-class/class-content/21-MERN/01-Activities/01-Ins_Mern/create-react-express/client/README.md

 1. Open an issue on the dependency's issue tracker and ask that the package be published pre-compiled (retaining ES6 Modules).
 2. Fork the package and publish a corrected version yourself.
-3. If the dependency is small enough, copy it to your `src/` folder and treat it as application code.
+3. If the dependency is small enough, copy it to your `src/` directory and treat it as application code.

 ## Something Missing?